How to Plan a Virtual Funeral

 Whether because of economic issues, problems with traveling due to health or weather, or out of a wish to accommodate distant friends and loved ones, many families are looking for alternatives to traditional "in-real-life" gatherings.
 Hosting a virtual funeral or live streamed memorial is one option that is gaining in popularity.

 Is this new way of honoring a loved one the right solution for your family?
 Well, it depends.
-But if you find the idea interesting, then read on to learn more about why virtual funeral services are one of the hottest trends in the industry.
+But if you find the idea interesting, then read on to learn more about why virtual funeral services are one of the hottest trends in the industry, or click the link below to learn about Farewelling's Virtual Event Services.

 What in the World is a Virtual Funeral?